-Easy boneless slow cooker pork shoulder that only needs 3 ingredients!
-Use either a bone in or boneless pork shoulder in your Crockpot, this one pot meal has never been easier.
+Boneless slow cooker pork shoulder recipe with 3 ingredients!
+If you loved our Instant Pot pork shoulder results, in your Crockpot is another one pot meal has never been easier.
 Toss with bbq sauce to make sliders, tacos, or serve over rice for dinner.

 Boneless Slow Cooker Pork Shoulder